pulzze/autoflow-documentation/docs/ids/action-data-binary-base-decode/fields/base.md

-Accepts an option to specify the base number from 2 to 36.
+The base number from 2 to 36.